Start point - (1) Wanthwaite (NY

 "Well I am sure

-that Dad will take you to most of your outstanding Wainwright
+that Dad will take you to most if not all of your outstanding Wainwright

 tops next year", said Tetley.